HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 :::{admonition} Nota Bene
 :class: callout

-You will need to source the `/cvmfs/sw.hsf.org/key4hep/setup.sh` script everytime you want to use the software.
+You will need to source the `/cvmfs/sw.hsf.org/key4hep/setup.sh` script everytime you want to use the FCC Software.
 :::